Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Now that we are broadly happy with the calibration, we should transfer these solutions onto the target source.
-As the target scans are interleaved between the phase calibrator scans, we should think about the best interpolation scheme for the job.
-We didn't go into this during part 1 in much detail, but we will do now.
+Now that we are generally pleased with the calibration, we should apply these calibration solutions to the target source.
+Since the target scans are interleaved with the phase calibrator scans, we should consider the best interpolation scheme for this task.
+We didn't discuss this in much detail during part 1, but we will now.

-In CASA, there are two main interpolation methods namely nearest and linear.
-These are simple to understand.
-Nearest interpolation means that data will be corrected using the nearest data point in the time and frequency space, whereas 'linear' will join a line between the two data points straddling the data you want to correct and use the linear solution at the data location.
+In CASA, there are two main interpolation methods: nearest and linear.
+These methods are easy to understand.
+Nearest interpolation means that data will be corrected using the nearest data point in time and frequency space, whereas 'linear' will connect a line between the two data points surrounding the data you want to correct and use the linear solution at that location.

-If the true solutions do not deviate rapidly or the solutions derived are close to the data you want to correct, then both interpolation schemes are similar.
-However, when the change is significant, there can be a large difference.
+If the true solutions do not change rapidly or if the derived solutions are close to the data you wish to correct, then both interpolation schemes are similar.
+However, when the change is significant, a considerable difference can arise.

 In the plot below, we illustrate a model phase change induced on the signal from a source by the atmosphere over a single antenna.
-Across the phase calibrator, we assume we track the phase perfectly (red lines), however, we must interpolate across the target scans (with the true phase changes in gray).
-As you can see, the errors (bottom panel) on the nearest interpolation (which are a step-wise model) are larger than the linear interpolation especially when the phase changes are more severe across the target scan.
+Across the phase calibrator, we assume we track the phase perfectly (red lines); however, we must interpolate across the target scans (with the true phase changes in gray).
+As you can see, the errors (bottom panel) in the nearest interpolation (which are a step-wise model) are larger than those in the linear interpolation, especially when the phase changes are more severe across the target scan.

-It is important to notice that neither interpolation scheme can model any curvature (e.g. scan 10) therefore phase calibrator to target cycle times must be short enough that the phases/amp/delays/rates can be estimated linearly!
+It is important to note that neither interpolation scheme can model any curvature (e.g., scan 10); therefore, the phase calibrator to target cycle times must be short enough for the phases, amplitudes, delays, and rates to be estimated linearly.

-Either way, the best scheme here is to use linear interpolation as this generally tracks the target phase better than nearest interpolation.
-Let's use this knowledge and apply our refined solutions to the target.
+Either way, the optimal approach here is to use linear interpolation, as it typically tracks the target phase more effectively than nearest interpolation.
+Let's apply this knowledge to our refined solutions for the target.

-• Look at step 11 in the skeleton script
+• Refer to step 11 in the skeleton script.

 ### 11) Apply refined solutions to the target source